tapdata/tapdata-docs/docs/prerequisites/postgresql.md

 * Q: Why does resetting a task that uses PostgreSQL as the data source fail?

-  A: When resetting or deleting a task, Atlas-View needs to clean up the logical replication SLOT in the database.
+  A: When resetting or deleting a task, TapView needs to clean up the logical replication SLOT in the database.
 If the PostgreSQL database cannot be connected at this time, the reset may fail.

-* Q: After running a Atlas-View task, there are many SLOTs in PostgreSQL.
+* Q: After running a TapView task, there are many SLOTs in PostgreSQL.
 Can these be cleaned up?

   A: Each task using a log plugin based on replication slots will leave a SLOT in PostgreSQL if the task is temporarily stopped.
 Cleaning these SLOTs may cause the task to lose the offset upon restart, leading to incomplete data.
 If the task is no longer needed, you can reset or delete the task to clean up the SLOT in a timely manner.
 Additionally, if using other slot-based synchronization tools, there may be situations where the replication slot cannot be cleaned up, requiring manual handling.